TABLE OF CONTENTS

 A Word on Cannabis Edibles

 Dosing your edibles is very important.
-You must ensure that you factor this in at the point of making the cannabutter.
 The recommended dosage is 0.01g or 10 mg per edible.
 Therefore, the number of edibles you intend to make would determine the cannabutter's overall amount of marijuana.
-This is important when making cannabis-infused edibles at home.

 What You Will Need To Make Your Vegan Cannabutter